demianbrecht/sanction/README.rst

 * `100% unit test coverage`_

-Implementations for the following providers are currently completed and more will be added as they are completed:
+Implementations for the following providers are currently completed and more will be added over time (feel free to contribute patches):

 * Facebook
 * Google